RocketChat/Rocket.Chat/.changeset/stupid-pigs-share.md

 '@rocket.chat/meteor': minor
 ---

-Added Advanced settings accordion to `EditRoomInfo`
+Wraps some room settings in an accordion advanced settings section in room edit contextual bar to improve organization